 If you want to experience the most rural side of Portugal, Sortelha is a great place to start.
 The ancient stone houses are built into a striking landscape, overlooked by the Serra da Estrela mountain range.
 For a truly off the beaten path escape, you can stay the night in one of the old village houses complete with stone walls and traditional furniture.

 A 30-minute bumpy boat ride from the coast will bring you to the tiny island of Berlenga, which is perhaps as far off the beaten path in Portugal as you can get!
 The whole island is a nature reserve, and there are no hotels so you’ll have to stay in Peniche.
-But Berlenga makes for a magical day trip.
+But Berlenga makes for a magical day trip and is easily one of the best things to do in Portugal.
 Expect wild beauty, remote beaches, and an impressive array of plant and bird life.

 Peneda-Gerês National Park